ggllllll/ESFDA/README.md

 - 1. Download the dataset and modify the relevant paths in the configuration file.
 - 2. Source Model Train
   -- We use the code provided by [ProSFDA](https://github.com/ShishuaiHu/ProSFDA) to train the source model.
-If you want to use our trained source model, please contact me.
 - 3. Generation phase: Generate target domain pseudo-labels
 ```shell
           python generate_pseudo.py